 6. Cancer, STDs, MS, and Thyroid Disease

 Recent studies have shown it is possible to tell if someone has leukemia, thyroid disease, and breast cancer through an eye examination.
 Swelling, redness, and uveitis usually occur

 Your eyes can also show if you have a sexually transmitted disease.
 Conjunctivitis (pinkeye) that is not often treated through the standard eye drops that someone has an STD like Chlamydia, herpes, syphilis, and HIV.

 MS (multiple sclerosis) can be detected if a patient experiences sudden sight loss.
 Bazan says doctors can spot a change in the color of the optic nerve in a patient with an MS. However, thorough testing is recommended to confirm if a patient has MS.

-Thyroid disease manifest in a number of ways through the eyes.
-Thyroid regulates the production of hormones charged with teardrops secretion.
+Thyroid disease manifests in a number of ways through the eyes.
+The thyroid regulates the production of hormones charged with teardrops secretion.
 Bazan notes that most patients with thyroid disease experience dry eye disease.